Financial Aid Resources for J.D. Students

 • Native American Opportunity Plan

-Starting in fall 2022, the University of California Native American Opportunity Plan ensures that in-state systemwide mandatory tuition and fees are fully covered for California residents who are members of federally recognized Native American, American Indian and Alaska Native tribes.
+The University of California Native American Opportunity Plan ensures that in-state systemwide mandatory tuition and fees are fully covered for California residents who are members of federally recognized Native American, American Indian and Alaska Native tribes.
+In addition, the Law School will also cover Professional Degree Supplemental Tuition for NAOP eligible students beginning with the class starting in fall 2024.

 Eligibility